IdirAllane/IdirAllane.github.io/README.md

 # vanillaJSProjects

-This repo contains only plain vanilla JS HTML CSS projects
+This repo contains only plain vanilla JS HTML CSS projects.

+Note: All projects are not responive and are best viewed through a browser with a min-width of 800px;